traffordDataLab/open_data/README.md

 # open_data
-Repository to hold open data in various formats, organised by theme.
+Repo to hold open data in various formats, organised by theme.
 Meta data for each dataset will be available on [DataGM](https://www.datagm.org.uk).

+Data within this repo is released under the [Open Government Licence 3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)